niranjannb/niranjannb/README.md

 - 👋 Hi, I’m @niranjannb
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python & Django

 <!---
 niranjannb/niranjannb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.